How to Watch the WNBA on Sunday: TV Channel, Game Times and Odds

 Players to Watch

-The Lynx take to the home court of the Aces on Sunday at 9:00 PM ET.
+The Sky hit the road the Liberty on Sunday at 2:00 PM ET.

 How to Watch